Developer-OI/mixed-reality/mixed-reality-docs/mr-learning-azure-02.md

 In the previous section you uploaded new images to Azure Blob storage, in this section you will delete an image thumbnail for *Tracked Objects*.

-Open the application on your HoloLens, click on **Set Object** and type in the *search bar* the name "Car".
+Open the application on your HoloLens, click on **Set Object** and AirTap on the *text bar* to type the name "Car".
 Now you should see the **Object Card** with the thumbnail image, click on the **Delete** button.
 You will notice that the thumbnail image is replaced by the placeholder image.

 Now rerun the application and search for the *Tracked Object* of the previously deleted thumbnail, you should only see the placeholder image.